AlexandraNoriega/mybot_ws/README.md

 roslaunch mybot_navigation mybot_teleop.launch
 ``

 When you finish touring the map, we proceed to save it.
-Remember change the <archive_name> each mapping to not overwrite files
+Remember to change the <archive_name> each mapping to not overwrite files

 ``
 rosrun map_server map_saver -f ~/mybot_ws/src/mybot_navigation/maps/<archive_name>
 ``

+Once the map has been saved we can open it following the next steps:

+1. Kill all active processes.
-Kill all the terminals.
-Is necessary to edit the map_file in the sixth line for load the map in the SLAM similation so go to mybot_navigation/launch/amcl_demo.launch and modify the path changing for the choosen in the previous step
+2. Edit the map_file.
+You might open **mybot_navigation/launch/amcl_demo.launch**, get on the sixth line and modify the path changing it for that one choosen in the previous step.

 **SLAM**